New support for future leaders

 Province invests $2.5M in James W. Burns Leadership Institute

-The Manitoba government announced today that it is investing $2.5 million over 10 years to support the University of Manitoba’s James W. Burns Leadership Institute, located in the I. H. Asper School of Business.
+The Manitoba government is investing $2.5 million over 10 years to support the University of Manitoba’s James W. Burns Leadership Institute, located in the I. H. Asper School of Business.

 Established in 2017 through the Front and Centre campaign, the institute supports undergraduate and graduate students from a number of disciplines, helping them develop leadership knowledge and skills to pursue careers in a broad range of fields.
 It also provides a knowledge centre for innovative educational programming in leadership and serves as a leadership research hub.